ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 >    see a warning with instructions.
 Please follow the instructions.**
 >
 >    ```bash
->    conda env create -f path_to_environment.yml
+>    conda env create -f "path_to_environment.yml"
 >    ```
 >
 >    You can obtain `path_to_environment.yml` by right clicking the file tab
 >    near the top of Visual Studio Code and selecting "Copy Path" from the
 >    drop-down menu.
+Make sure to include the quotation marks in the
-Right click on the window for your command line interface
+>    command.
+Right click on the window for your command line interface to paste
->    to paste the path.
+>    the path.
 >
 > 1. We can now activate the environment:
 >